UCSF-DataSci/06-data-munging-kanting6/README.md

    - The `gender` column uses numeric values (e.g., 1.0, 3.0).
 The value `3.0` seems irregular for a binary gender representation.

 **Age**:
-   - There are records where `age` is 0, which could represent newborns or invalid data.
+   - There are records where `age` is 0, which represents invalid data.

 ## 2. Data Cleaning Process